-The cruise ships are docked at the new cruise terminal of Antwerp, next to the fortress "Het Steen".
+The cruise ships are docked at the new cruise terminal of Antwerp, in 2020 next to the fortress "Het Steen".
 As the passengers disembark right in the middle of the historical center were they can enjoy the medieval architectural treasures, Breughel, Rubens, chocolate and the famous Belgian beers.
+Het Steen (The Stone), Steenplein 1.
+This is a rather small medieval castle on the banks of the river Schelde.
+It used to function as a city fortification and now houses a naval museum (open air only, inside closed).
+It is the starting point of the Wandelterrassen, a scenic boardwalk with a cafe/restaurant at either end.

 For embarkation/disembarkation passengers: